-It’s been six months since the last post but a lot has changed in the world.
+The world has changed a lot since the beginning of 2020.
 I figured it’s time to add a couple of modules to the financial model that have helped me navigate uncertainty in the past.

 This post is aimed at CEOs and founders who are looking to upgrade their SaaS Financial Model to an operational tool that helps them make more informed decisions.